oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple/user_claims.json}}

-The following non-normative example shows an input claim set of an SD-JWT for this End-User data:
+The following non-normative example shows the input claim set of an SD-JWT for this End-User data:

 <{{examples/simple/sd_jwt_payload.json}}